 The night sky truly lights up

-On the 8th day we come across the confluence of two glaciers.
-The morning has been difficult already crawling across a series of land slips.
-Now in front of us rocks and crevasses stretch for over 2km.
+On the 8th day, we come across the confluence of two glaciers.
+The morning has been difficult already crawling across a series of landslips.
+Now in front of us, rocks and crevasses stretch for over 2km.
 It takes your breath away as well as some of your resolve.

 The bridge had been washed out by summer floods so we had to cross the river in a makeshift basket suspended by a cable.
-Being pulled across by a rope made for a bump, yet exhilarating ride.
+Being pulled across by a rope made for a bumpy, yet exhilarating ride.

 Local man in Shigar Valley

 Some extremely impressive architecture going on here.
-Can you even imagine trying to hoist these massive boulders into place.
+Can you even imagine trying to hoist these massive boulders into place?

-A stark contrast between these wild flowers and the rugged mountains
+A stark contrast between these wildflowers and the rugged mountains

-The ten day Snow Lake trek is an excellent adventure, filled with challenges and spectacular scenery.
+The ten-day Snow Lake trek is an excellent adventure, filled with challenges and spectacular scenery.

 Each week we feature a new destination here on Backpacker Travel, in the form of a photo journal.
 If you are an aspiring photographer who is interested in contributing or have a suggestion for a particular place, please get in touch here.